Tips for Visiting the Berlin Gendarmenmarkt Christmas Market

 The Berlin Gendarmenmarkt Christmas Market is one of the most popular Christmas markets in the city.
 It’s a favorite among both local and visitors, and it’s easy to see why.
 This market is set in a lovely square in central Berlin, and despite the 2 euro entry fee, it’s worth adding to your Berlin Christmas trip.

 In this article, I’ll tell you all about the Gendarmenmarkt Christmas Market in Berlin, or its official name in German, Weihnachtszauber Gendarmenmarkt.
-Due to construction, it’s actually being held in a different square called Bebelplatz for 2023 and 2024, so keep reading for all the details.

 Hotels near Gendarmenmarkt Christmas Market: Top Pick for Central Berlin Christmas Markets